Titus Mountain

 Titus Mountain or Titus as it is colloquially known, is a popular downhill ski area spread over 3 mountains of northern New York, 7 mi south of the Village of Malone, in the Town of Malone, in Franklin County, New York.
 The area has a base elevation of 825 ft, summit elevation of 2025 ft and a vertical drop of 1200 ft.
 Titus is part of the Adirondack Mountains.
-The ski area has 52 trails and glades over three inter-connected mountains.
+The ski area has 52 trails and glades over three interconnected mountains.
 Titus operates 10 lifts and a three-lane tubing hill.